murlock1000/nio-poll-bot/SETUP.md

 # Setup

-nio-template is a sample repository of a working Matrix bot that can be taken and transformed into one's own bot, service or whatever else may be necessary.
-Below is a quick setup guide to running the existing bot.
+Below is a quick setup guide to running the nio-poll-bot.

 ## Install the dependencies